interactivetech/pdk-llm-rag-app/README.md

 EOF
 ```

-Once this is running, then run the command to assign the next available IP
+Once this pod is running, run the command to assign the next available IP on the houston cluster

 ```bash
 kubectl expose pod jupyter1 --port 8080 --target-port 8080 --type LoadBalancer
 ```

-Then run this command:
+Then run this command to see what IP was allocated:
 ```bash
 kubectl get svc jupyter1
 ```